Clockwork Angel: Plot

 The following evening, Tessa overhears the heated argument between Jem, Will and Charlotte, the latter assuming that it was due to the previous night's fiasco.
-Tessa barges in and gives Will a piece of her mind, shortly leaves the institute in fury and settles near the front stairs.
-Jem finds her and offers to take her through his favourite places in London at night to which she agrees.
+Tessa barges in and gives Will a piece of her mind, shortly leaves the Institute in fury and settles near the front stairs.
+Jem finds her and offers to take her through his favorite places in London at night to which she agrees.
 They are attacked by automatons hired by the Magister which nearly breach through the Institute before they are put down.
 Jem collapses and confesses later in his room to Tessa that the demon attack that killed his parents and forced him to move to London also made him depend on a demonic drug that will kill him in a few years.
 Nate recovers and tells the Institute that de Quincey is holing up in Chelsea.
 While most of the Enclave head to Chelsea to kill him, Tessa, Will, Jem, Jessie, Nate, and the innkeepers stay behind in the Institute.
 Mortmain arrives and informs them that Mrs. Dark is about to perform a spell to animate hundreds of automatons de Quincey possesses in Highgate.
 Will and Jem race there and are able to kill her.
 However, they find out too late that they had fallen into a trap: Mortmain and Nate, who are working together, lured most of the Shadowhunters away from the Institute so they can get their hands on Tessa, and Mortmain, and not de Quincey, is the real identity of the Magister.
-Jem manages the cat meant for the sacrifice.
+Jem manages to save the cat meant for the sacrifice.

 In the time Will and Jem are gone, Mortmain attacks the Institute with his automatons, killing Thomas and Agatha.
 When Nate tries to yank her away, Tessa's clockwork angel pendant, a memento from her late mother she brought from New York City, flickers and pushes him away, enabling her to flee, though she is eventually cornered by Mortmain.
 He reveals that Tessa's father is a demon and he, in a way, is her creator, because he had contacts with her mundane parents that made the conception possible.
 Mortmain offers Tessa the chance to go with him in exchange for her friends' safety.
 However, Tessa tricks Mortmain by making him believe that she is committing suicide, forcing him to flee just as Will arrives.

 After the funerals, Charlotte informs Tessa to stay at the Institute, despite the latter's belief that she is not welcome after what happened.
 Tessa attempts to get close to Will, only to be rebuffed harshly, making her storm off in anger.
 She seeks solace in Jem and retrieves back her clockwork angel.
 Will visits Magnus, who is waiting for Camille to come out of hiding, and asks him for help.